callmemahmud/Tinkercad/README.md

 # Tinkercad
-Few Project from previous years.
-Alo worked on Fritzing, KiCad
+Few Project from previous years. may have some Fritzing, KiCad as well